Rural Landscapes of Ireland & Britain16 days

 Optional Excursion - Liverpool & The Beatles

 This morning, your Tour Director orients you to the city of Cheshire.
-Here, you’ll see the largest Roman amphitheatre in England.
+Here, you’ll see the largest Roman amphitheater in England.
 Cheshire was a stronghold of the Roman empire in the 1st century A.D., and its four main streets still lead outward from the site of the original Roman fortress to the four city gates.
-In the afternoon, join our optional Liverpool & the Beatles excursion to explore the home of the famed musical group.
+In the afternoon, consider joining our optional excursion to Liverpool to explore the world of the Beatles.

 Liverpool & The Beatles $65* pp

 The home of Beatlemania, the city of Liverpool also has a deep British history.
 Once a small medieval fishing village, the city has grown to become one of England’s most important seaports.
 On this excursion, follow an expert local guide through the city’s revitalized streets to view such attractions as the Liverpool Cathedral and the Metropolitan Cathedral.
 Next, visit the Beatles Story Museum for the complete Beatles experience.
 You’ll also have some free time to explore on your own.
 Consider checking out the shops on rejuvenated Albert Dock, visiting the Maritime Museum or going to the Cavern Club, where the Fab Four used to play.